STaR-DRO: Stateful Tsallis Reweighting for Group-Robust Structured Prediction

 \item \textbf{Modular prompt engineering for structured prediction.} We introduce a six-module, failure-mode-targeted, reusable and domain-general prompt architecture for ontology-constrained generation with grounded evidence.
 On EPPC Miner, it improves zero-shot performance across four Llama models by an average of $+15.90$ Code~F1, $+13.02$ Sub-code~F1, and $+17.40$ Span~F1.
 It also rescues \texttt{Llama-3.1-8B-Instruct} from complete zero-shot semantic collapse ($0.00/0.00$ Code/Sub-code~F1) to task-usable extraction ($52.84/38.26$), and delivers the largest cross-family Span gain on \texttt{gemma-2-2b-it} ($+27.31$ F1 points), showing that the framework transfers consistently across Llama, Qwen, and Gemma without architecture-specific redesign.

 \item \textbf{STaR-DRO: a task-agnostic robust fine-tuning method.} We introduce a stateful sparse DRO method that combines Tsallis mirror ascent, entmax-style sparse primal mapback, EMA-smoothed group tracking, rescaled ascent signals, and bounded excess-only multipliers.
 Building on SFT, STaR-DRO improves Code and Sub-code~F1 on all four Llama scales, reaching $81.47$ Code~F1 and $69.30$ Sub-code~F1 on \texttt{Llama-3.3-70B-Instruct}, while keeping Span~F1 tightly clustered above $91$.
-In contrast, standard group DRO degrades the three smaller Llama models, with average changes of $-1.91$ Code~F1 and $-1.64$ Sub-code~F1, showing that the sparse, stateful design is essential rather than incremental.
+In contrast, standard group DRO degrades the three smaller Llama models, with average changes of $-1.91$ Code~F1 and $-1.64$ Sub-code~F1, showing that the sparse, stateful, and bounded excess-only multiplier design is essential rather than incremental.

-\item \textbf{Cross-architecture robustness under group heterogeneity.} STaR-DRO reduces group-wise validation cross-entropy in $61$ of $63$ model--group combinations, with reductions reaching up to $36.0\%$.
-The same clinically difficult groups (\textit{PartnershipPatient}, \textit{PartnershipProvider}, and \textit{SharedDecisionPatient}) consistently benefit most across Llama, Qwen, and Gemma, indicating that the gains are driven by task-level group structure rather than architecture-specific dynamics.
+\item \textbf{Cross-architecture robustness under group heterogeneity.} STaR-DRO reduces group-wise validation cross-entropy in $70$ of $72$ model--group combinations, with average reductions reaching up to $36.0\%$.
+The same clinically difficult groups (\emph{PartnershipPatient}, \emph{PartnershipProvider}, and \emph{SharedDecisionPatient}) often receive among the largest reductions across Llama, Qwen, and Gemma, indicating that the gains are driven by task-level group structure rather than architecture-specific dynamics.
 Ablation studies further identify that stronger regularization improves all nine groups while compressing the inter-group validation-loss spread from approximately $[0.22,0.34]$ to $[0.21,0.29]$, a roughly $2\times$ reduction.

 \end{itemize}